PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter7.md

-# Software Configuration Management Records
+# SOFTWARE CONFIGURATION MANAGEMENT RECORDS

 Software Configuration Management (CM) Records are essential documents that capture the detailed information and history of all configuration items (CIs) within a software project.
 These records ensure that the software development and maintenance processes are controlled, tracked, and documented, enabling effective management of changes, versions, and statuses throughout the software lifecycle.

-## Purpose of Software Configuration Management Records
+## PURPOSE OF SOFTWARE CONFIGURATION MANAGEMENT RECORDS

 **Description**: The primary purpose of software CM records is to maintain comprehensive documentation of the configuration items, their versions, changes, and the status of each item throughout the software lifecycle.